-Counterfeit purchases tend to spike before holidays such as Christmas and during designated sales periods, such as Black Friday and the January sales.
+Counterfeit purchases spike before holidays such as Christmas and during designated sales periods, such as Black Friday, Cyber Monday and the January sales.

 As we previously wrote in our article ‘Anti-counterfeiting: Is it time to review your approach?’, most brand owners will know of the threat to their business of counterfeiting and piracy; the challenge comes in quantifying that threat in order to act against it, both proportionately and effectively.

 Knock-offs were once immediately recognisable to prospective buyers due to the poor quality of the product – a typo in the brand name here, a design flaw there – its low price or the trading location (eg, a dodgy market stall).
 But, counterfeiting has become so much more sophisticated in recent years and, these days, many consumers are also being tricked into buying products at close to recommended retail price believing them to be the real deal.

 The first step in any anti-counterfeiting strategy therefore should be to obtain a clear picture of the threat posed to your business and its consumers, and your goals for action.
 For example:

 - Which of your brands and products are being targeted?

 - Where are those knock-offs being manufactured – and by who?

 - How are they being transported and through which ports?